gtri/rapid-modeling-tools/ingrid/README.md

 > --compare, -C

-The `compare` command compares a baseline Excel File with a collection of Change Files.
+The `compare` command compares a baseline Excel File with a collection of updated Excel Files.

 Required additional flags:
 - `--original`